mixxxdj/mixxx/source/chapters/introduction.rst

 create a better way to DJ, and that has brought Mixxx to the cutting edge.

-Mixxx is the only free cross-platform vinyl control software and has the most advanced MIDI/HID controller support via our innovative Javascript-based scripting engine.
+Mixxx is the only free cross-platform vinyl control software and has the most advanced MIDI/HID controller support via our innovative JavaScript-based scripting engine.
 We are continuing to pursue new and exciting features that give DJs more tools to create better live mixes.